TylerKimbell/SimpleChecklistManager/README.md

 ## Features
 - Create/Edit/Delete/Move Categories
+  - Use the edit menu to create tasks.
   - Categories have 2 types
     - Once
       - The tasks added to this category will be deleted the next day if they are checked.